 Styling Your Table of Contents

-You can make visual tweaks in the same way you would in any other Microsoft Word document — but be careful because minor changes to the size of text and the fonts being used can have undesired efffects on the careful formatting that makes these templates useful.
+You can make visual tweaks in the same way you would in any other Microsoft Word document.
+But be careful because minor changes can create an undesired efffect on the overall formatting.

 Keeping Your Table of Contents Accurate